Hair Transplant in Edmonton & Sherwood Park

 Pain is one of our patients’ primary concerns when they consider hair transplants.
 This procedure is not inherently painless, and patients may feel pain during three main periods.
 The first period is when we inject the initial anesthetic.
 Patients may also experience pain during the procedure, and the pain may continue after we complete the hair transplant.
 Dr. Elliott has personal experience with the procedure’s pain.
 He underwent his first hair transplant in 1995.
 His doctor performed the transplant using standard local anesthetics and did not employ any special techniques to reduce the injection pain.
 The doctor also did not prevent pain after the procedure by using long-lasting anesthetics.
 The approach his doctor took means a patient feels pain with the injections and within about six hours after the procedure when the anesthetic wears off.

 Since his own experience with a hair transplant, Dr. Elliott has gained international recognition as a hair transplant anesthesia and pain prevention expert.
 He has developed protocols and techniques and taught them to other surgeons worldwide.
 His techniques include several key components giving patients a genuinely comfortable experience and anesthesia lasting to the next day following the procedure.
 Patients are spared the first night of a hair transplants’ post-procedural pain since their scalps are still numb.

 Anesthetic Technique and Medications

-Light sedation is important for reducing pre-procedure anxiety and this is standard in Dr. Elliott’s office.
+Light sedation is important to reduce a patient’s pre-procedure anxiety so that they can make it through the hair transplant comfortably.
+This sedation is a standard practice in Dr. Elliott’s office.